michaelein/Top10words/readMe.md

-Fetching a list of essays and counting the top 10 words from all the essays combined.
+Using Go, the following program counts the most frequently occurring words in URLs Fetching a list of essays and counting the top 10 words from all the essays combined.
 A valid word will: